CarlosCD/ruby_quizzes/README.md

 Several coding exercises, short and mostly proposed by others.

-## Exercises' file structure
+## The exercises

 Each exercise is in its own folder under `exercises/`, and usually consist in three different files:
-- `instructions.md`: the exercise instructions, in Markdown format.
-What to do.
+- `README.md`: the exercise instructions, in Markdown format.
+What to be done.
 - `test_data.rb`: some constants to test the solution and run benchmarks:
   + `TEST_DATA`: Some test data.
 Hash as `input => expected output`.
   + `SOLUTION_METHOD_NAME`: name of the method that does the work.
 It can be changed if decided.